PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: System Design

 \subsubsection{Forward Prefetching}

-For some workloads with relatively high CPU overhead, the CPU thread may not be able to issue the next pre-forward \code{AllGather} early enough to efficiently fill the NCCL stream.
-If the model follows a static computational graph across iterations, then FSDP can assume the pre-forward order from the previous iteration and prefetch the next \code{AllGather} even in the forward pass.
-This \textit{forward prefetching} issues the next \code{AllGather} before the current forward computation.
+For some workloads with relatively slow CPU execution, the CPU thread may not be able to issue the next forward \code{AllGather} early enough to efficiently fill the NCCL stream.
+If the model follows a static computational graph across iterations, then FSDP can assume the forward execution order of modules from the previous iteration and prefetch the next \code{AllGather} explicitly in the forward pass.
+This \textit{forward prefetching} issues the next \code{AllGather} before forward computation of current FSDP unit.